 Getting negative feedback has been the most fear inducing part of my decision to write.
 But now that it has happened, and I have survived.
 (Made it through the worst, at least.
 They say I’m in the clear, but you know how these things go.
 No promises, but I’ll do my best to pull through.)

 Don’t be afraid.
 It’s part of the process.
-Don’t write like your afraid someone will read it.
+Don’t write like you’re afraid someone will read it.
 Write like your parents are dead.
 That last line is a quote from someone but I forget who… you know how to google.

 All in all, the ego in me gives the beta reviewer a negative seven out of ten.
 The not-an-asshole, wants-to-grow, knows-he-has-plenty-of–room-for-improvement-as-a-writer gives ten out of ten.